MarcoVitangeli/covid-graphql-api/README.md

 # Covid-19 GraphQL API

-This API serves as a graphql server, that returns data fetched from the covid cases dataset of Buenos Aires ,Argentina.
+This API serves as a graphql server, that returns data fetched from the covid cases dataset of Buenos Aires, Argentina.

 It has two main endpoints:
 - `/query` is the endpoint to perform GraphQL queries to the database